 Civitavecchia into Central Rome by Train

 There is a train station in the town of Civitavecchia with several trains per hour going to Rome's central station, Termini.
-Local trains take you to Rome's central station (Roma Termini) in about an hour and 20 minutes.
-Faster trains can make it in under an hour, but costs three times as much.
+Local trains take about an hour and 20 minutes to reach Termini, while faster trains can make it in under an hour, but costs three times as much.
 The station is close to the entrance of the port, but quite a distance from where passengers usually disembark.
 You can walk the approximately 2 km to the station, or take a bus from Largo della Pace.
 You can buy a €2 bus ticket at the Largo della Pace transit station.

 But remember to get to the bus stop or the train station, you'll first have to get out of the port area.
 A free port mobility bus takes cruise passengers to Largo della Pace, but may be crowded and difficult if you've got a lot of luggage.

 The Rome international airport, Fiumicino, is approximately 50 km from the Port, along the highway.
 Inexpensive regional trains leaving from Civitavecchia station go to Roma Trastevere station, where you'll have to change for Fiumicino.
 Fast (and more expensive) frecce trains go from Civitavecchia to Termini, Rome's central train station, and from there you can take the Leonardo Express train to the airport.

 Passengers of cruise ships trying to avoid the cost of a cruise ship shuttle to the airport often wish they had paid the price.
 While the train connection is inexpensive, the changes make it quite inconvenient for passengers with luggage.